lopezdsr/sql-query/hive_metastore.md

 Having done this a quite select statement could be called without the lengthy COS URI.
 ```
-Select firstName, lastName from employees where city = ‘London’
+SELECT firstName, lastName FROM employees WHERE city = ‘London’
 ```

 In addition, that the query is more readable, and you have a central point where all your tables are cataloged, you get some further benefits: